peol/core-assisted-prescription/K8s/README.md

 ## Launch the Application

+_TODO: Update this for Azure AKS_

-Chek the IP address of the Minkube VM.
+Check the IP address of the Minkube VM.
 For example, with:

 ```sh
 minikube ip